-2.1.1 The approval of modifications by the Director General of CAAT is based largely on the acceptance and approval for installation of an existence design change (modification) approved by EASA, FAA, or Transport Canada as applicable.
-For other contracting states, CAAT may evaluate on case-by-case basic.
+2.1.1 The approval of modifications by the Director General of CAAT is based largely on the acceptance and approval for installation of an existence design change (modification) approved by EASA or FAA as applicable.
+For other contracting states, CAAT may evaluate on case-by-case basis.